FelixBurkhard/OpenApiWorkshop/Readme.md

 You can check out the NSwag CLI documentation [here](https://github.com/RicoSuter/NSwag/wiki/CommandLine).
 Because we want to generate C# Client we need to use the `openapi2csclient` command.
 We need to specify at least two parameters.
-The first is `/input` to specifiy which OpenApi Specification file we want to generate a client for.
+The first is `/input` to specify which OpenAPI Specification file we want to generate a client for.
-The next one is `/output` to specifiy where the generated file should be created.
+The next one is `/output` to specify where the generated file should be created.
 It is highly recommended to also specify the `/classname` and `/namespace` parameters, as the default naming of the class and the namespace are not very good.

 The complete command should look something like this: